sumitbhute88/TBridge1/README.md

   * Chrome Webdriver
   * Rebex imap
 Requirement:
-  * Need Chrome driver o test machine - path should be added in enviroment variable
+  * Need Chrome driver on test machine - path should be added in enviroment variable